 Art from a Humanist Perspective

-Almost all of my subjects are industrial areas, rather than private residences.
-They seem to belong to no one, but they are not necessarily abandoned.
+Almost all of my subjects are industrial or commercial areas, rather than private residences.
+They are "home" to no one, but I am drawn to them, and find in them something personal and familiar.
 I admire the resiliency of the architecture, beautifully proportioned, low and obstinately hugging the ground.
-Yet the buildings faces are impassive; despite welcoming overhangs and occasional doorways, the buildings here deny ready access.
+Yet the buildings’ faces are impassive; despite welcoming awnings and occasional doorways, the buildings here deny ready access.
 They are difficult to place, both in time and spatially.

 Vallejo itself has been cast as a “slipping” city, with unrealized promise—always on the cusp of “arriving,” yet also at risk of being declared a lost cause.
 While these sites suggest unresolved social and economic issues for the city, they represent for me a psychological space—a place for personal reconnaissance.

 Andrea Schwartz Gallery, San Francisco

 Elisa Contemporary Art, New York